rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 1. **Fixed Resolution**: The physical XR display has a fixed resolution (e.g., 1920x1080 or 3840x2160) that cannot be changed
 2. **Cursor Duplication**: Two mouse cursors may be visible - one from the system and one from Breezy's 3D rendering
-3. **No Virtual Display Support**: Cannot create virtual displays of arbitrary resolutions for AR experiences (this is a future enhancement)
+3. **No Virtual Display Support**: Cannot create virtual displays of arbitrary resolutions for AR experiences

-#### Solution: Virtual XR Outputs in Xorg (Future)
+#### Solution: Virtual XR Outputs in Xorg

-We plan to implement **virtual XR outputs** directly in the Xorg modesetting driver.
-This will enable Breezy Desktop to:
+**Virtual XR outputs** are implemented in the Xorg modesetting driver.
+This enables Breezy Desktop to:

 1. **Create displays of any resolution**: Virtual outputs (XR-0, XR-1, etc.) can be created with arbitrary width, height, and refresh rate
 2. **Replace the physical XR display**: Instead of rendering to the fixed-resolution physical XR glasses display, Breezy can render to virtual outputs that are then composited and sent to the physical display